ItsKaranzzz/WalletHubTest/README.md

 test:
   -tests package: Consists of all the test cases to be executed

-# How to Run...?

-Tools Required:
+# Tools Required:
 Eclipse IDE
 Integrated Maven
 testNG

-# Steps:
+# How to Run...?
 1. Pull the code to local machine
 2. Import into Eclipse Workspace
 3. Edit the Config file and provide the source folder path